Zeejfps/JavaFX-Pandora-Music-Player/README.md

 # JavaFX-Pandora-Music-Player
-A JavaFX music player that uses my Pandora REST API client to play music.
+A proof of concept project that uses my Pandora REST API client to play music.
+This was created using JavaFX.

 ![alt text](https://github.com/Zeejfps/JavaFX-Pandora-Music-Player/blob/master/imgs/Pandora%20Player.png)